AdrianRojas2/Cloud9-setup/SetUpCloud9.md

 # Onboarding Cloud9 with AWS Educate

-*Last Update:* August 20, 2020
+*Last Update:* August 21, 2020

-These notes were written originally by @sirocknick in June 2020, and slightly revised by
+These notes were written originally by @sirocknick in June 2020, and have been revised by @michaelsoltys
-Michael Soltys `michael.soltys@csuci.edu` in August 2020.

 # Introduction

-In these notes we will talk about setting up your **development environment**, the place where you go to write and run code.
-The tool that we will be using for this class is called Cloud9 and is offered through Amazon Web Services or AWS.
+These notes will guide you in setting up a **development environment** - the place where you go to write and run code - using an AWS Educate account and Cloud9.

-Advantages of Cloud9:
+## Advantages of Cloud9:

 * Anyone with access to the internet can access it at any time without needing to install anything.
 This is extremely important as students might have different types of computers.

-* It is free (at least to the degree that we are using it)
+* It is free (at least to the degree that we are using it).

-* It has a built in UNIX based terminal, which is convenient
+* It has a built in UNIX based terminal, which is convenient.

-* It has a variety of features built in for collaboration, sharing, and chat support
+* It has a variety of features built in for collaboration, sharing, and chat support.

 It is important to note that when using Cloud9 , you are not actually running it on your own computer.
 You are actually connected to a